o3de/o3de.org/content/docs/user-guide/features/interactivity/user-interface/editor/search-element.md

 ---
-description: ' Search for UI elements or their components in Amazon Lumberyard''s UI Editor . '
+description: ' Search for UI elements or their components in Open 3D Engine''s UI Editor . '
 title: Searching for UI Elements
 ---